 AML Laws in Spain

-Spain accepted money laundering as a crime in the penal code in 1988 in order to prevent money laundering from the drug trade.
-Changing money laundering methods and technologies over time required some changes to be made in methods of struggle.
-Spain expanded the scope of money laundering crime and increased the penalties with the amendments made in the laws in 1995 and 2003.
-With the Royal Decree in Spain, Spain brought obligations to financial institutions such as "know your customers", detecting suspicious transactions, and keeping customer records for at least 5 years in 2005.
+Spain included money laundering as a crime in its penal code in 1988 in order to deal a blow to the drug trade that had been infesting the country.
+The ever-developing money laundering methods and technologies over time required some changes to be made in the methods of the fight against fraud.
+To that end, Spain expanded the scope of money laundering crime and increased the penalties with the amendments made in its penal code in 1995 and 2003.
+The aforementioned amendments expanded the scope of criminal offenses and their penalties.

-Money laundering laws in Spain cover banks, investment companies, credit companies, insurance companies, brokerage companies, securities companies, money transfer companies, and payment institutions.
+Money laundering laws and regulations in Spain cover banks, investment companies, credit companies, insurance companies, brokerage companies, securities companies, money transfer companies, and payment institutions.
 These organizations appear to be at high risk for money laundering and terrorist financing.
 Therefore, these organizations have to meet their anti-money laundering obligations and protect themselves from financial crimes.

-AML Compliance in Spain
+AML Solutions for Spain

 The Commission for the Prevention of Money Laundering and Financial Crimes (CPBC) is Spain's anti-money laundering body.
-This commission, run by the minister of economy, is working to effectively fight financial crime.
+This commission, run by the Ministry of Economy, is working to fight financial crime effectively.
 If you are an institution under obligation, you must act immediately and comply with AML regulations.